microsoft/vscode-docs/docs/editor/tasks.md

 ![Tasks IntelliSense](images/tasks/intellisense.png)

-Besides the global menu bar tasks can be accessed using the **Command Palette** (`kb(workbench.action.showCommands)`).
+In addition to the global menu bar, Tasks can be accessed using the **Command Palette** (`kb(workbench.action.showCommands)`).
 You can filter on 'task' and can see the various Task related commands.

 ![tasks in command palette](images/tasks/command-palette.png)